 Syllabus: It has international curriculum where subjects are taught in an integrated way in order to avoid a fragmented approach.
 IB has a different approach with few textbooks.
 Students are free to explore the world.

-Syllabus: The IGCSE offers all the subjects similar to the ICSE and the CBSE.
-It lays a lot of emphasis on English and students are encouraged to propel their creativity through a variety of writings.
-Then there is additional focus on foreign language that is intended to help the children in the long run.
+Syllabus: Cambridge International offers a choice of over 70 subjects at IGCSE level and over 55 subjects AS & A level, which makes it one of the most flexible education boards in India.
+Schools can shape the curriculum around how they want students to learn.
+A lot of emphasis is put on English language and students are encouraged to propel their creativity through a variety of writings.
+Then there is additional focus on foreign language that is intended to help the children in the long run.,

 5. State Boards